-Among women aged 15-44 who had a live birth, the percentage that is provided a most effective (sterilization, contraceptive implants, intrauterine devices or systems (IUD/IUS)) or moderately effective (injectables, oral pills, patch, ring, or diaphragm) method of contraception within 3 and 60 days of delivery.
+Among women aged 15-44 who had a live birth, the percentage that is provided a most effective (sterilization, contraceptive implants, intrauterine devices or systems (IUD/IUS)) or moderately effective (injectables, oral pills, patch, or ring) method of contraception within 3 and 60 days of delivery.

 The 60-day period reflects American College of Obstetricians and Gynecologists (ACOG) recommendations that women should receive contraceptive care at the 6-week comprehensive postpartum visit.
 The 3-day period reflects recent Centers for Disease Control and Prevention (CDC) and ACOG recommendations that the immediate postpartum period (i.e., at delivery, while the woman is in the hospital) is a safe time to provide contraception, which also may offer greater convenience to the client and avoid missed opportunities to provide contraceptive care, especially considering that many women do not attend a postpartum visit.

 How the Measure Should be Used

 The federal Healthy People 2030 initiative and the World Health Organization recommend an inter-pregnancy interval of at least 18 months.
 Interpregnancy intervals less than 18 months have been associated with adverse perinatal outcomes, including preterm birth, low birth weight, and small size of gestational age, as well as adverse maternal outcomes1,2.
 Therefore all postpartum women can be considered at risk for unintended pregnancy for that period of time.

 Measure specifications and SAS code have been developed to calculate the measures using administrative claims data:

 - Link to 2014 Measure Specifications - PDF (151 KB)